antimof/UxPlay/README.txt

 If you need to do this, note that you may be able to use a newer version (OpenSSL-3.0.1 is known to work).
 You will need the standard development toolset (autoconf, automake, libtool, etc.).
-Download and compile the source code from <https://www.openssl.org/source/>, Install the downloaded openssl by opening a terminal in your Downloads directory, and unpacking the source distribution: ("tar -xvzf openssl-3.0.1.tar.gz ; cd openssl-3.0.1").
+Download the source code from <https://www.openssl.org/source/>.
+Install the downloaded openssl by opening a terminal in your Downloads directory, and unpacking the source distribution: ("tar -xvzf openssl-3.0.1.tar.gz ; cd openssl-3.0.1").
 Then build/install with "./config ; make ; sudo make install\_dev".
 This will typically install the needed library `libcrypto.*`, either in /usr/local/lib or /usr/local/lib64. *(Ignore the following for builds on MacOS:)* Assuming the library was placed in /usr/local/lib64, you must "export OPENSSL\_ROOT\_DIR=/usr/local/lib64"